-Sometimes Kinect doesn’t recognize you if your clothing or the room lighting changed.
-To make sure Kinect recognizes you throughout this gaming session, raise both hands (as suggested on screen).
+Sometimes Kinect doesn’t recognise you if your clothing or the room lighting has changed.
+To make sure Kinect recognises you throughout this gaming session, raise both hands (as suggested on screen).

 If you don’t see your gamertag listed, it means that there isn’t any Kinect ID information just yet.
 Choose Select another profile and then select your profile.
-Kinect should now recognize you in the future.
+Kinect should now recognise you in future.

 Thanks for your feedback!